SAP-samples/teched2025-AD163/README.md

  - [Create an SAP Fiori elements app with SAP Business Application Studio and deploy it to the SAP BTP ABAP Environment](https://developers.sap.com/tutorials/abap-environment-deploy-fiori-elements-ui.html) | SAP Tutorials
  -
 ## License
-Copyright (c) 2024 SAP SE or an SAP affiliate company.
+Copyright (c) 2025-2026 SAP SE or an SAP affiliate company and teched2025-AD163 contributors.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file; you may not use any file of this project except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the LICENSE for the specific language governing permissions and limitations under the License.